grv87/gradle-prerequisites-plugin/README.md

 If this is your case, please, [report an issue]( https://github.com/FIDATA/gradle-prerequisites-plugin/issues/new).

+### Gradle Wrapper

+This plugin is NOT currently integrated with Gradle Wrapper.
+Since `wrapper` task should be run twice it is done manually.
+It will be implemented in the future - see #4.

 ### Integration with other plugins

 Plugin automatically integrates with the following plugins